AdrianMrn/Research-PoC-Ethical-Hacking/README.md

 # Portability
 My Raspberry Pi3 wouldn't start up when connected to my powerbank supplying 1 Amps of power, I looked around for a bit and figured out that a Pi3 needs a pretty beefy powerbank supplying at least 2.1 Amps of power.

+# Summary of tools used
+1. Kupiki-Hotspot
+    Major waste of time if you're up to no good.
+    Very powerful when setting up a legit hotspot with a Raspberry Pi (includes a customizable captive portal powered by coovachilli, a secure authentication process based on freeRadius and a built-in management interface with hotspot options, vouchers, ...).

+2. hostapd
+    Tool to turn your linux machine into a hotspot (actually the same tools that turns your Android device into a hotspot).

+3. nginx
+    High performance web server with a relatively easy setup process.

+4. dnsmasq
+    Very lightweight tool that provides DNS, DHCP and some other services.

 # Reading material and sources